Your emotions are your profound compass in life. And emotional triggers could well be hiding behind your IBS.

 For me this used to be a theory.

-But to recover from IBS I consciously went looking for those stuffed down emotions.
+But to recover from IBS, I consciously went looking for those stuffed down emotions.

 And I was nothing short of amazed at the result.

 I identified my IBS triggers, then the roots behind those triggers, then released the emotions and the associated negative energy.
 I learnt various techniques to release these, and was blown away by the result.
-No more IBS.

 I found that IBS had been a warning signal all along, my body trying to get my attention.

-Value of your feelings and starting to pay attention to them.
+The antedote to stuffing down and fearing emotions is this: Valuing your feelings and starting to pay attention to them.
 So you can notice the parts of your lives where you live in accordance to who you truly are – and the parts where you don’t.